tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/08-Stu_Crypto_Converter/README.md

     ![New utterances](Images/new-crypto-utterances.png)

-4. Build the bot and test it on the Test bot window.
+4. Build the bot and test it in the Test bot window.
 Start with typing the sample utterance `I want to invest in crypto` to elicit all the slots as follows.

     ![Sample bot test](Images/custom_slots_1.gif)